 More about upcoming PGA Championship courses

-After Kiawah Island, the next PGA Championship site on the schedule is Trump National Golf Club 2022.
-It will be the first major played on the Bedminster, New Jersey, course.
+After Kiawah Island, the next PGA Championship site on the schedule was scheduled for Trump National Golf Club in May 2022.
+It was to be the first major played on the Bedminster, New Jersey, course before the PGA of America revoked its decision on Jan.
+10, 2021.

 The two venues next in the PGA Championship lineup are old favorites: Oak Hill Country Club outside Rochester, New York, in 2023, and Valhalla Golf Club in Louisville, Kentucky, in 2024.